Software as a Service Offering (SaaS) FAQ

 For more information please read Google Infrastructure Security Design Overview.

-All application development takes place in our Atlanta, Ga., office.
+All application development is U.S. based.
 In an effort to prevent breaches or theft and ensure that only authorized users have access to your application and related data at all times, we have put the following safeguards in place:

 - Criminal background checks for all employees.

 - Restricted access through keycard entry and monitoring.

 - Uninterruptable Power supplies and redundant internet connections.

 - 24/7 recorded video monitoring of all facilities.